Kathleen D. Alexander

 Arkansas Electric Cooperative Corporation | Little Rock, Arkansas

 Lori L. Burrows is Vice President & General Counsel for Arkansas Electric Cooperative Corporation (AECC), where she has worked since June of 2012.
 Before joining AECC, Lori served as a Legal Advisor to the Arkansas Public Service Commissioners and was an Assistant AG in the Consumer Division of the Arkansas Attorney General’s office.
 In 2017, Lori completed Harvard Business School's Advanced Management Program (AMP193) and she holds a Juris Doctor, with honors, from the UA Little Rock Bowen School of Law.
 Immediately before law school, Lori served as a United States Peace Corps Volunteer working in non-profit development in the Pacific island country of the Federated States of Micronesia.
-In addition to being a Founding Member and the Inaugural President of Arkansas Women In Power, Lori is President of the Historic Arkansas Museum's Foundation Board, Secretary for Tree Streets, on the Friends of KLRE/KUAR Board and President of AWIP.
-Lori is a graduate of LeadAR (Class 18), and Leadership Greater Little Rock (Class XXX), was an honoree in Arkansas Business' 40 under 40 class and was featured by AY Magazine as the 2016 Powerful Woman in Law.
-Lori's public service work has been featured in Vanguard Law Magazine as well as Soiree Magazine and she was named to Arkansas Business' 2018 and 2019 "Arkansas 250" List.
+In addition to being a Founding Member and the Inaugural President of Arkansas Women In Power, Lori is President of the Historic Arkansas Museum's Foundation Board, Vice President of the Friends of KLRE/KUAR Board and the immediate pas President of AWIP.
+Lori is a graduate of LeadAR (Class 18), and Leadership Greater Little Rock (Class XXX), was an honoree in Arkansas Business' 40 under 40 class and was featured by AY Magazine as a 2020 Power Woman and as the 2016 Powerful Woman in Law.
+Lori's public service work has been featured in Vanguard Law Magazine as well as Soiree Magazine and she was named to Arkansas Business' 2018, 2019 and 2020 "Arkansas 250" Lists.

 Arkansas Electric Cooperative Corporation | Little Rock, Arkansas